-Second touch (2T) is a feature on organ manuals and pedals that activates a second set of electrical contacts when the keys are pushed down with a bit more pressure.
+Second touch (2T), also known as Double Touch, is a feature built into the keyboards of certain pipe organs that activates a second set of contacts when the keys are pushed down with a bit more pressure.

-Second touch stops are provided for each keyboard that has the second touch feature which, on a Wurlitzer theatre pipe organ, are supplied by shorter stop tablets located on the straight fall board immediately above the uppermost manual.
+Second touch stops are provided for each keyboard that has the second touch feature which are supplied by generally shorter stop tongues located on the straight fall board immediately above the uppermost manual.

 The photo shows an example with 4 labeled second touch stops (left) controlled by the Accompaniment manual and 3 unlabeled second touch stops (center) controlled by the Solo manual.

 Additional second touch stops (extreme far left, off the photo) would be controlled by the Pedal.